maplibre/maplibre.github.io/content/news/2024-10-30-maplibre-newsletter-october-2024/index.md

 draft: false
 ---

-# MapLibre Newsletter - November 2024
+# MapLibre Newsletter - October 2024

 We’re delighted to begin the November newsletter with a gracious and hearty Thank You to Meta for their unwavering support as a sponsor of MapLibre in 2024!
 We look forward to what is to come.